To be Welsh on Sunday

 to your heart's desire, the county next door, wet on Sundays,

-where the pubs never shut and the bar is a paradise
+where the pubs never shut and the bar is

 of elbows in your ribs and the dark liquids flow,